 Limited roof space?
 Wall-mounting is a legitimate option, especially if you prioritise winter output or have exhausted roof capacity.
 The consistency can be valuable for battery owners.

-The 10-year difference between “optimal” and “your roof” is typically £1,000-2,000—significant but not deal-breaking.
+The 10-year difference between “optimal” and “your roof” is typically £1,000-2,000: a meaningful number, but not deal-breaking.
 What matters more is getting a quality installation from an MCS certified installer so you’re eligible for Smart Export Guarantee payments.

 For general solar guidance, the Energy Saving Trust provides impartial advice.
 And if you want to explore how solar integrates with battery storage, check out our complete battery guide.